dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 din_CAS254158 din_CAS254158 0 0 0 0 T T 0 0 G G G G A A A A T T C C C C C T C C 0...
 ```

-**standard map**: Written as `NAME.map`.
+Included is also a **standard map**: Written as `NAME.map`.
 The map file associated with the standard ped file.
 It is largely devoid of information, but required by some programs.

+### recoded ped

-**recoded ped**: Written as `NAME.ped`.
+Written as `NAME.ped`.
 A ped file in which alleles are represented by 2 (major allele) and 1 (minor allele).
 The 'recoded' ped file is required for the program [Admixture](http://software.genetics.ucla.edu/admixture/).
 Example contents:
 ```
 din_9250 din_9250 0 0 0 0 0 0 0 0 2 2 2 2 2 2 0 0 2 2 2 2 0 0 2 2 2 2 0 0 0 0 2 2...
 din_9251 din_9251 0 0 0 0 2 2 2 2 2 2 2 2 2 2 0 0 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2...